GarethOates/az-arch-master-class/IaaS/1. NSGs/README.md

 Below are the step-by-step instructions and an explanation of each step.

-1. Please click on the link below to find the template:
+1. Click on the link below to find the template:

    https://github.com/Azure/azure-quickstart-templates/tree/master/201-nsg-dmz-in-vnet

-   Select **Deploy to Azure** available there to deploy the solution to your subscription.
+2. Click **Deploy to Azure** button available there to deploy the solution to your subscription.

-2. In the Azure portal, provide values for the parameters.
+3. In the Azure portal, provide values for the parameters.

-3. Select **Purchase** to deploy the template.
+4. Select **Purchase** to deploy the template.

-4. The deployment may take a few minutes to complete.
+5. The deployment may take a few minutes to complete.
 After the deployment has succeeded, view your Virtual Network.

-5. You see the 3 subnets are created and if you click on each subnet, a NSG is associated with the Subnet.
+6. You see the 3 subnets are created and if you click on each subnet, a NSG is associated with the Subnet.

-6. Now, let's check the NSG flow with Network Watcher.
+7. Now, let's check the NSG flow with Network Watcher.